-Why to Buy a Rooftop Tent
+Why Buy a Rooftop Tent

 The Positives of Roof Top Tents

-- Keeps the agility of the original vehicle
+- Retains the maneuvrability of the vehicle

-- Storage location up top on the roof
+- Stores on top on the roof

-- Cheap price compared to other options
+- Cheap price, compared to other options

-- We keep our Toyota
+- We can keep our Toyota Hilux

-- Easy to pop it up (erect the tent)
+- Easy to pop up

-- It has its own mattress
+- It has its own permanent mattress

-- Ladder security is a serious risk
+- Safety on a ladder is a serious risk

 - Higher centre of gravity